arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/integrations/reactor/README.md

 #### Arrow Wrapper

-To wrap any existing Flux in its Arrow Wrapper counterpart you can use the extension function `k()`.
+To wrap any existing Flux in its Arrow Wrapper counterpart, you can use the extension function `k()`.

 ```kotlin:ank
 import arrow.fx.reactor.*